neondatabase/website/content/docs/manage/database-access.md

     The password must have 60 bits of entropy (at least 12 characters with a mix of lowercase, uppercase, number, and symbol characters).
 For detailed password guidelines, see [Manage roles with SQL](/docs/manage/roles#manage-roles-with-sql).

-2. Grant the `dev_user` role privileges on the database:
+2. Grant the `dev_users` role privileges on the database:

     ```sql
     GRANT ALL PRIVILEGES ON DATABASE <database> TO dev_users;
     ```

-    You now have a `dev_user` role on your parent branch, and the role is not assigned to any users.
+    You now have a `dev_users` role on your parent branch, and the role is not assigned to any users.
 This role will now be included in all future branches created from this branch.

 3. Create a development branch.
 See [Create a branch](/docs/manage/branches#create-a-branch) for instructions.
-This branch will include the `dev_user` role you just defined.
+This branch will include the `dev_users` role you just defined.

 4. Connect to the database **on the new branch** with an SQL client.
 Be mindful that a child branch connection string differs from a parent branch connection string.
 They reside on different hosts.
 If you need help connecting to your branch, see [Connect from any client](/docs/connect/connect-from-any-app).